ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/viewport/index.md

 ## Selection

 Selection works with viewport.
-It is recommended that you implement `getRowNodeId()` to give a unique key to each row.
+It is recommended that you implement `getRowKey()` to give a unique key to each row.
 That way, should the same row appear again but in a different location, it will keep its selection value.
-See the example below for setting up `getRowNodeId()`.
+See the example below for setting up `getRowKey()`.

 [[note]]
 | Performing multiple row selections using 'shift-click' is only possible for rows that are available within the viewport.